Are you a game designer with a game you’re ready to pitch?

 Puzzling Pixel Games started as a mobile app, web development and mobile game company.
 We/I moved away from doing software development because the market has become too crowded; especially with people that are willing to work for peanuts.
 My drive has also changed.
 I have become more and more interested in publishing and art (I also do digital art and I will likely do the art for your game).

 I have been playing games in our hobby for over 10 years now and since 2010, I have been running the blog, Board Game Dialog (boardgamedialog.com) and sometimes a podcast.
 I also have an eBook in the Amazon store called, “Beyond Monopoly: A Beginner’s Guide to Modern Board Games.
 I also ran an online retail store for gaming so I have some experience in that aspect as well.

-If you can tell, the name Puzzling Pixel is more suited for electronic games.
+If you can tell, the name Puzzling Pixel Games is somewhat more suited for electronic games.
 That love for electronic games still lives within me however.
 I grew up on video games.
 I consider the golden age of video games to be the late 80’s into the early 90’s.
 I wish to capture some of that feeling in many of the games I’m looking to publish.
 I certainly am not restricting the company to only retro video game inspired games, but it will be a series of games.

 Game Submission Guidelines

 Currently, we are looking for lighter board and card games.
 Think no larger in scope, scale and complexity than Carcassonne.
 Please don’t send us game submissions that involve a lot of dice.
 Dice are expensive – especially when you are printing thousands.